dynamoose/dynamoose/Readme.md

 #### query.limit(limit)

-Limits the number of responses.
+Limit the number of responses.

 #### query.consistent()